 Complaint Log

-The statewide record of ES and employment-related law complaints and apparent violations is maintained by the State Administrator and by each ES Supervisory staff member.
-Local Complaint System Representatives and ES Supervisory staff must ensure the Complaint Log is maintained in accordance with TWC requirements with all information regarding local complaints (including those received and resolved at the local level without referral to the TWC Complaint System Coordinator) and apparent violations.
+The statewide record of ES and employment-related law complaints and apparent violations is maintained by the State Administrator and by each Board.
+Boards must ensure that appropriate supervisors and local Complaint System Representatives maintain the Complaint Log in accordance with TWC requirements, with all information regarding local complaints (including those received and resolved at the local level without referral to the TWC Complaint System Coordinator) and apparent violations.
 An electronic copy must be transmitted to the State Monitor Advocate at least once per calendar quarter as established under 20 CFR §658.410

 At a minimum, the Complaint Log must include the following: